 - Increased rate of employee retention

 Feeling appreciated and valued is arguably the principal motivator for employee performance.
 A genuine THANK YOU does not require much effort.
-In the long run, it is significantly more beneficial for you as manager to reward your team.
-By this we mean - acknowledging team efforts will enhance team performance and therefore will reflect well on you being a successful and effective manager – leading a High Performance Team.
-YES employees are paid for the work they do – however a thank you has no cost.
+In the long run, it is significantly more beneficial for you as a manager to reward your team.
+By this we mean - acknowledging team efforts will enhance team performance and therefore will reflect well on you being a successful and effective manager – leading a High-Performance Team.
+Whilst employees are paid for the work they do, a thank you has no cost.

 In sum, as a team manager you are in a position where you can support the right behaviours with rewards within your control – take advantage of this to show appreciation.
 Overall – the smallest gestures go the furthest.
-Additionally, stay focussed on collective efforts and avoid acknowledging individual contribution and behaviours during team meetings.
+Additionally, stay focused on collective efforts and avoid acknowledging individual contributions and behaviours during team meetings.
 Keeping the right people is crucial for a business, rewarding them at no cost is one simple way of doing so.
-Rewarding Team members refers to incentives beyond their set pay and benefits package – something extra.
+Rewarding team members refer to incentives beyond their set pay and benefits package – something extra.

 Gallo.
 (2016).
 How to Reward Your Stellar Team.
 Harvard Business Review, 2013.
 Web.
 19 August 2016.